H2Swine/flac/man/flac.md

 	the residual distribution of the subframe.
 This will create a lot of files. gnuplot must be installed separately.

 ## NEGATIVE OPTIONS

-The following will negate an option previously given:
+The following will negate an option (a default or one previously given):

 **\--no-adaptive-mid-side**
 **\--no-cued-seekpoints**